 - Images would be optimized

 Upon completion of design and development the third review meeting would be scheduled to discuss any minor changes required before moving to the testing and delivery phase.

 This is where we attend to the final details and ultimately your website’s launch.

 - Transfer the website to a live production server

 - Do a final run-through to make sure things like forms and links are working

 - The website will be viewable to the public

 - Congratulations you are on the air!

-Remember all new websites come with one year of hosting and Website Maintenance coverage so we have you covered in regard to any content updates you supply us with.
+Remember all new websites come with one year of hosting and Maintenance Plan coverage so we have you covered in regard to any content updates you supply us with.